kiberStender/fJWT/README.md

   - **payload: P** It is the payload itself.
 An instance of P that you have to provide

-  - **ZoneId** An implicit instance of java.time.ZoneId object to help converting the LocaldateTime objects to Epoch milli
+  - **ZoneId** An implicit instance of java.time.ZoneId object to help converting the LocalDateTime objects to Epoch milli

 - `def encode[P: Codec](privateKey: String)(payload: P)(using ZoneId): F[String]`:

   - **P** It is the type of the class you want to encode in the payload of your JWT.
-It needs a io.Circe.Codec instance for the JWTEncoder to be able to convert it to a JSON String
+It needs a ```io.Circe.Codec``` instance for the JWTEncoder to be able to convert it to a JSON String

   - **privateKey: String** This is the key that will be used to encrypt both your header and payload to generate the signature of your JWT